 |

-Modern
+Modern technology has

-or charge carrier is no longer a formidable task.
+carrier is no longer a formidable task.
 Our research focuses on a

-particular aspect of the electrons - their spin degrees of freedom, and spin
+particular aspect of the electrons - their spin degrees of freedom, and

-classical to quantum levels.
-We can
+from classical to quantum levels.

-efficiently harvest the mutual interactions between spins and ions in nanoelectronic devices (ie, spiontronics) for advanced spin control and
+and ions in nanoelectronic devices (ie, spiontronics) for advanced spin control

-monitoring.
+and monitoring.
 The freedom to combine complex spin systems, ion systems,

 topological states, and superconductors grants us the unique advantage in